Australian ECEC providers struggle with childcare staff shortages

 As providers work towards resolving the workforce shortage, finding the right management solutions and tools can help services like yours get through these trying times.

-If you’re looking for options, Xplor’s ecosystem of tools helps automate admin (Office), streamline documentation for compliance (Playground) and boost parent engagement (Home).
+If you’re looking for options, Xplor Education’s ecosystem of tools can help.
+It automates admin (Office), streamlines documentation for compliance (Playground) and boosts family engagement (Home).

 Sources: Aussie Childcare Network, The Sydney Morning Herald